 - Check your tax return before sending it off.
 Make sure that you sign the return (this is one of the most common mistakes) and include all the paperwork you have been asked for.

-- Use registered post to track of your return.
+- Use registered post to keep track of your return.

 Wait for HMRC to respond